Winning the Creative Industries Award after a year of exceptional growth

 There is more to Project Management than just theory or ‘paper shuffling’, especially when you work in the ever-evolving digital space.
 Our PM Academy allows Project Managers from all levels to continuously learn from each others’ diverse experiences and knowledge as well as areas that are not normally thought of in this profession.
 Our resources span from personal development, emotional intelligence, problem-solving games, confidence building and much more.

-Joanne, our Delivery Director, said “The goal for me is to build a learning and growth culture within delivery as we continue to grow and achieve great things together within Graphite.
+“The goal for me is to build a learning and growth culture within delivery as we continue to grow and achieve great things together within Graphite.
 The more we know about the world around us in Delivery, the more we can make proactive projections of how the project should run before it even starts!”

 Our more experienced PMs have the chance to undertake Agile Coaching training.
 An ‘agile coach’ helps organisations, teams, and individuals adopt agile practices and methods while embedding agile values and mindsets.
 They seek to foster more effective, transparent, and cohesive teams, enabling better outcomes for clients.